Ensono/stacks-webapp-template/docs/getting_started_dev.md

 ---
-id: getting-started
+id: getting_started_dev
-title: Using the CLI to Template an Application
+title: Dev - Using the repo to build an application
-sidebar_label: Templating an Application
+sidebar_label: Dev - Using the repo to build an application
 ---

 ## Getting started